solid/process/README.md

 - Removing something because it was never adopted by Implementers for legitimate reasons, or because there has been a collective shift in focus away from that feature and it no longer makes sense to keep it.
 - Changing something to a simpler design that is able to address the same use case(s) with less complexity, or a change that resolves one or more identified issues in real-world use.

-A draft proposal often involves public discussion before being formally presented for review.
-After these discussions have occurred and a draft proposal has reached a sufficient level of maturity, it should be presented as a candidate proposal, asking Stakeholders and Panels if there are any major objections.

-When there are objections, notify the Solid Panels and Stakeholders about the final proposal with an invitation to vote.
-If there are options, detail them along with the implications of the options.
-The final proposal needs to be open for one week to give others a chance to vote.
-To show your support for a proposal write +1.
-To show your disapproval for a proposal write -1 along with a detailed reason for the disapproval and a suggestion for a preferred alternative.
-To abstain type 0 when you have no opinion.
-If you do not vote by the end of the week it will be assumed that you abstain.
-At the end of the week anyone may publish an overview of the vote results per Solid Panel and Stakeholder.
+To submit a proposal for editorial review any panllist may open a [pull request to the Solid repository](https://github.com/solid/specification/pulls) which clearly links to the issue where the proposal was discussed.
+The pull request needs to be left open for seven days to give over panellists a chance to suggest improvements.
+Seven days after the pull request was opened it's ready for editorial review.

 ### Reviewing proposals

-Candidate proposals to the [Solid Specification](https://github.com/solid/specification) submitted for review go through an editorial process before they are accepted.
+Candidate proposals to [Solid](https://github.com/solid/specification) submitted for editorial review go through an editorial process before they are accepted.
-Candidate Proposals to change the Solid Specification must be submitted for editorial review before they are accepted, along with the results of any votes taken.

-An Editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly.
+An Editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly with a label.
 If there is any disagreement among Editors, the Candidate Proposal will be automatically marked as including a substantive change.

 Candidate Proposals with substantive changes require three Editors who are assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting.
 If there are less than three Editors assigned to the material being modified, then other Editors from the Editorial Team may participate.
 Editors may abstain.
 Candidate Proposals with substantive changes must remain open for at least one week before final acceptance.
 If an Editor does not vote by the end of that week it will be assumed that they abstained, providing a good faith attempt has been made to involve those who may be likely to disagree.
 Once the Candidate Proposal has successfully passed editorial review and the specified wait-time has elapsed, it may be merged by an assigned Editor.

 Candidate Proposals without substantive changes require one Editor assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting, and may be merged immediately by an assigned Editor.
 An assigned Editor may approve and merge their own non-substantive changes.
 Anyone from the Editorial Team has the right to revert a non-substantive change, but are encouraged to communicate with the assigned Editor that merged it first.
 Any revert must be accompanied by a reasonable explanation.
 If the change is reverted because they believe it to be substantive, that must be included in the explanation.

-## Editorial Structure

-Editor appointments and their respective assignments are made by the Solid Director.
-The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
-Anyone may apply to be an Editor, and must include one or more requested editorial assignments as part of their application.
-These requests are not reviewed by other Editors.
-They are reviewed only by the Solid Director.
-Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.

-Editors belong to the [Editorial Team](https://github.com/orgs/solid/teams/editors) in the [Solid GitHub Organization](https://github.com/solid).

-### Repositories

-Repositories requiring editorial review are listed in [editors.md](editors.md#editorial-assignments).
-Each repository has one or more assigned editors, and only assigned editors are permitted to merge into the master branch of these repositories, per the [proposal review process](#reviewing-proposals).

-Editors have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to, and are permitted to grant [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) to other contributing authors on the same.
-All members of the Editorial Team have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories requiring editorial review listed in [editors.md](editors.md).

 # Administration